alexkuz/jss-vendor-prefixer-ie10/readme.md

 ## Vendor prefixer plugin for JSS

-Vendor prefixes are handled automatically using a smart check which results are cached.
+This vendor prefixer knows which properties are supported in the current runtime and adds only whats required.
+The best thing is - you don't need to download all of them.
+Also it is very fast, all checks are cached.
 [See example.](http://jsstyles.github.io/jss-vendor-prefixer/examples/property/index.html)

 ```javascript
 {